 Then on October 4, 2012, my whole world shifted.
 In a moment that I never could have anticipated, alone in my college dorm room, I met Jesus for the first time.
 He lifted the shame and darkness from my life and filled me with His love and His Holy Spirit.

 After this, my life was completely changed.
 Living for myself and everything I wanted had led me nowhere worth being, but now I knew the God of the universe, who loved me and gave His life for me!
 The only thing that mattered was living for Him.
 I began reading the Bible and allowing the Holy Spirit to transform my life from the inside out.
 This was not easy, of course, but I did not care because God was all I wanted.
 The Lord began bringing many people into my life, who discipled me and helped me continue to grow close to Him.
 Over the next few years, the Lord put a fire in my heart to see other lost people come to know the Savior of the world.
 I joined Chi Alpha, became a Small Group Leader, and eventually joined Chi Alpha staff team to work full time in campus ministry.
-My wife, Sarah, and I had the privilege to work with Chi Alpha Manhattan in New York City for the last three years before the Lord opened a door for us to return to Texas to serve Him alongside the other staff members here at the University of Texas - Arlington.
+My wife, Sarah, and I had the privilege to work with a Chi Alpha chapter in a northan state before the Lord opened a door for us to return to Texas to serve Him alongside the other staff members here at the University of Texas - Arlington.

 The most wonderful thing is that my relationship with Jesus only grows more beautiful.
 It has been a little over 10 years now since the Lord met me in my dorm room, and as I look back on my life, God has done things that I would have never dreamed of.
 I can easily say that the best day of my life was that night when I made the decision to walk with Jesus, and I look forward to being with Him for eternity.